MicrosoftDocs/visualstudio-docs/mac/installation.md

     [![Choose which keyboard shortcuts you would like to use](media/vsmac-2022/installer-keyboard-shortcuts-sml.png)](media/vsmac-2022/installer-keyboard-shortcuts.png#lightbox)

-1. Once installed, Visual Studio for Mac will launch, and you can open a project or create a new one.
+1. Visual Studio for Mac will launch, and you can open a project or create a new one.

     [![Visual Studio for Mac launches](media/vsmac-2022/vsmac-launch-sml.png)](media/vsmac-2022/vsmac-launch.png#lightbox)